felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p3/README.md

 Modules_.
 For such a symbol, it would be illegal to rename it: doing so could invalidate code in other Modules.

-Global symbols - both variables and functions - define memory regions allocated at compilation time.
+Global symbols define memory regions allocated at compilation time.
 For this reason, the `Value` of a global symbol has a pointer type.

-For example, if we declare a global variable of type `i32` called `x`, the type of the `Value` `@x` is `i32*`.
+For example, if we declare a global variable of type `i32` called `x`, the type of the `Value` `@x` is `ptr`.
 To access the underlying integer, we must first load from that address.

 There are two kinds of global symbols: global variables and functions.